 Our current efforts focus on identifying early brain markers for Autism Spectrum Disorders (ASDs), which remain unknown today.
-The SDSU Toddler MRI Project’s goal is to understand how the brain develops in the first years of life in toddlers with ASDs in comparison to typically developing children.
-We are examining how the brain is organized at the age when first autism symptoms become apparent (around 18-24 months) and whether certain brain circuits track with autism symptoms by the time children are 4-5 years of age.
+The SDSU Toddler MRI Project’s goal is to understand how the brain develops in the first years of life in toddlers and preschoolers with ASDs in comparison to typically developing children.
+We are examining how the brain is organized at the age when first autism symptoms become apparent (around 18-24 months) and how it changes throughout the early childhood, by the time children reach age 4-5 years.

 This project is conducted in collaboration with colleagues at SDSU, UCSD, and Rady Children’s Hospital San Diego, and is funded by the National Institutes of Mental Health.
 To learn more about this project, read here.